-Success is a process, and growth isn’t always immediately noticeable
+Success is a process, and noticing growth requires us to pay attention.

 I was recently researching habit formation, and flossing in particular.
 Struck by how common it is for people not to floss, I started thinking about how hard it is to do things that are good for us – especially when we can’t see the results right away.
 Could this be part of the reason why building habits, and flossing in particular, is so hard?
 That we give up when we can’t see the good we’re doing?